 14 Let me again rejoice in your help; let a generous spirit sustain me.Psalms 51

-We seem to always be looking for that pristine lake to save us along insidiously troubled path in life.
-Once in a while I see that lake and find that heart when least expect.
+We seem to always be looking for that pristine lake to save us along insidiously troubled paths in life.
+Once in a while I see that lake and find that heart when least expected.

 3 Like a tree planted beside streams of water, which yields its fruit in season, whose foliage never fades, and whatever it produces thrives.Psalms 1